-The indicators reported here for Azerbaijan are based on a set of specific procedures-the steps that a company must complete to legally build a warehouse-identified by Doing Business through information collected from experts in construction licensing, including architects, construction lawyers, construction firms, utility service providers and public officials who deal with building regulations.
+The indicators reported here for Azerbaijan are based on a set of specific procedures-the steps that a company must complete to legally build a warehouse-identified by Doing Business through information collected from experts in construction licensing, including architects, civil engineers, construction lawyers, construction firms, utility service providers and public officials who deal with building regulations.
 These procedures are those that apply to a company and structure matching the standard assumptions used by Doing Business in collecting the data (see the section in this chapter on what the indicators cover).

-BUILDING A WAREHOUSE City: Baku Estimated Warehouse Value: AZN 458,985
+City: Baku Estimated AZN 415,678